Community Transformation Grant

 CTG fact sheet (PDF 631KB/2pgs)

-In 2011 the Minnesota Department of Health was awarded $3.6 million per year for five years by the Centers for Disease Control and Prevention (CDC) through a highly competitive process.
-However, because of federal funding cuts, CTG is now expected to end in September 2014.
+In 2011 the Minnesota Department of Health was awarded $3.6 million per year for five years by the Centers for Disease Control and Prevention through a highly competitive process.
+Because of federal funding cuts, CTG ended in September 2014.

 Leveraging State and Federal Resources